awsdocs/amazon-transcribe-developer-guide/doc_source/transcribe-lang-id.md

  **To start a transcription job with automatic language identification \(console\)**

-1. Sign in to the AWS Management Console and open the Amazon Transcribe console at [Amazon Transcribe console](console.aws.amazon.com/transcribe)\.
+1. Sign in to the AWS Management Console at [Amazon Transcribe console](https://console.aws.amazon.com/transcribe)\.

 1. In the navigation pane, choose **Transcription jobs**\.